On $k$-Bend and Monotonic $\ell$-Bend Edge Intersection Graphs of Paths on a Grid: Relationship between Bkm and Bk

 \section{Relationship between \texorpdfstring{$B_{k}^{m}$}{Bkm} and \texorpdfstring{$B_{k}$}{Bk}}

 It is an open question of~\cite{startpaper} to determine the relationship between $B_{k}^{m}$ and $B_{k}$ for $k \geqslant 1$.
 Obviously $B_{k}^{m} \subseteq B_{k}$ holds for every $k$.
 In~\cite{startpaper} Golumbic, Lipshteyn and Stern conjectured that $B_{1}^{m} \subsetneqq B_{1}$.
 This conjecture was confirmed by Cameron, Chaplick and Ho\`{a}ng in~\cite{E} by showing that the graph $S_{3}$, which was known to be in $B_{1}$ from~\cite{startpaper}, is not in $B_{1}^{m}$.
+The graph $S_3$ is isomorphic to the subgraph induced by the vertices $\{a,b,c,d,e,f\}$ in the graph represented in \autoref{fig:B1SubseteqB3mGraphB1}(a).

 In this section we consider the question whether $B_{k}^{m} \subsetneqq B_{k}$ holds also for $k \geqslant 2$.
 We first consider the case $k=2$ in \autoref{sec:B2B2m} and then the remaining cases $k\geqslant 3$ in \autoref{sec:B5B5m}.
 The case distinction is due to the different methods used in the investigations.